 The most striking feature of the reserve is the diversity of wildlife to be found here.
 Known for its powerful predator population, Mashatu’s off-the-beaten-track feel makes it a favourite among photographers who are looking for an authentic African safari.

-Safari guides and trackers are local and know the landscape like the back of their hand, having an accumulated 15 years of experience between them.
+Safari guides and trackers are local and know the landscape like the back of their hands, having an accumulated 15 years of experience between them.

 Land of giants